firstbatchxyz/warp-plugins/warp-contracts-plugin-snarkjs/README.md

-# Custom Warp Contracts Plugin Snarkjs
+# Snarkjs Plugin for Warp Contracts

-[Snarkjs](https://github.com/iden3/snarkjs/blob/master/README.md) extension for warp contracts.
+[Snarkjs](https://github.com/iden3/snarkjs/blob/master/README.md) extension for warp contracts, allowing one to verify proofs within a Warp smart-contract.

+Note that:

+- `v0.1.x` uses SnarkJS `v0.6.x`
+- `v0.2.x` uses SnarkJS `v0.7.x`

+You might want to make sure that the client that is generating the proofs has the same minor version.

 ## Installation